binaryage/totalfinder-web/index.md

 facebook: 1
 retweet: 1
 meta_title: TotalFinder brings tabs to your native Finder and more!
 meta_description: TotalFinder is a plugin for Finder.app which adds tabs and dual panels like in TotalCommander.
 It also and enables other tweaks for advanced users.
-For example it is possible to have Finder available system-wide activated on pressing a hot-key.
+For example it is possible to have Finder available system-wide activated on a hot-key.
 meta_image: /images/totalfinder-screenshot-tabs.png
 shots: [{
     title: "TotalFinder with tabs!",